johnathanhuutri/ADLab/OPENVPN_SETUP.md

 ![](.images/vps-check-forward-rules-after-adding-rule.png)

-When we ping or connect again, it succeed:
+When we ping or connect again, it succeeds:

 ![](.images/openvpn-try-to-connect-to-teams.png)